GoogleCloudPlatform/community/tutorials/delete-idle-instances/index.md

   delete themselves after the task is complete, but ensuring that this always happens can be difficult if the task is distributed or some workers stop because of errors.

+[Idle VM recommendations](https://cloud.google.com/compute/docs/instances/viewing-and-applying-idle-vm-recommendations) are generated automatically based on system utilization over the past 14 days.
+They are not available for some types of instances, including VMs belonging to managed instance groups, managed services like Dataflow or Kubernetes Engine, or instances with local resources like local SSDs, GPUs or TPUS.
+See the
+[documentation](https://cloud.google.com/compute/docs/instances/viewing-and-applying-idle-vm-recommendations) for the full list of exclusions.

 ## How it works

 The following diagram shows a high-level overview of the solution: